jc4p/frames-llm-docs/LLM_INSTRUCTIONS_static_html.md

 ### Loading

-When your app is loaded and ready to go, you need to call `frame.sdk.actions.ready();` otherwise your frame will never get past the splash screen.
+When your app is loaded and ready to go, you need to call `window.frame.sdk.actions.ready();` otherwise your frame will never get past the splash screen.

 ### SDK API:

-The frame.sdk.context object looks like:
+The window.frame.sdk.context object looks like:

 ```
 export type FrameContext = {